Director and Founder of the Sarteano Chamber Choral Conducting Workshop.

 Performance studies with Lukas Foss.
 Voice studies with David Blair McClosky and Robert Gartside.
 Extensive conducting experience with adult choirs, as well as the Handel & Haydn Society Youth Chorus.
 Past President Massachusetts ACDA.
 In 2005, Brian was the first recipient of the Massachusetts ACDA Choral Excellence Award, and in 2009, he was inducted into MICCA's Paul Smith Hall of Fame.

 Brian continues to be a sought after clinician and adjudicator, working with choral societies, college and high school choirs.
-In 2010, Brian joined the panel of judges for choral performance, voice & conducting for the national competition, The American Prize.
+In 2010, Brian joined the panel of judges for two categories: Choral Performance (Voice & Conducting) and Choral Composition, for the national competition, The American Prize.
 In 2017 he joined the board of CANE (Choral Arts New England).

 Brian's webpage: www.choralconsulting.com